Robert Barron

-Robert Emmet Barron (born November 19, 1959) is an American prelate of the Catholic Church who has served as bishop of the Diocese of Winona-Rochester since 2022.
+Robert Emmet Patrick Barron (born November 19, 1959) is an American theologian, philosopher, and prelate of the Catholic Church who has served as bishop of the Diocese of Winona–Rochester since 2022.
 He is the founder of the Catholic ministerial organization Word on Fire, and was the host of Catholicism, a documentary TV series about Catholicism that aired on PBS.
 He served as rector at Mundelein Seminary from 2012 to 2015 and as auxiliary bishop for the Archdiocese of Los Angeles from 2015 to 2022.

 Barron has published books, essays, and articles on theology and spirituality.
 He is a religion correspondent for NBC and has also appeared on Fox News, CNN, and EWTN.
 He has been informally called the "bishop of social media" and the "bishop of the Internet".

-As of November 2022, Barron's regular YouTube videos have been viewed over 116 million times; he has over 3 million followers on Facebook, 360,000 on Instagram, and 215,000 on Twitter.
+As of November 2022, Barron's regular YouTube videos have been viewed over 151 million times; he has over 3 million followers on Facebook, 399,000 on Instagram, and 254,000 on Twitter.
 In addition, he has been invited to speak about religion at the headquarters of Amazon, Facebook, and Google.
 He has keynoted several conferences and events over the world, including the 2016 World Youth Day and the 2015 World Meeting of Families.

 Barron's 2016 film series, Catholicism: The Pivotal Players, was syndicated for national television in the United States.

-Biography
+Life and clerical career

 Early life

 Robert Barron was born on November 19, 1959, in Chicago.
 He is of Irish descent.
 He spent his childhood first in Detroit, then in the Chicago suburb of Western Springs.
 His mother was a homemaker, and his father, who died in 1987, was a national sales manager for John Sexton & Company, a national food distributor.
-He has a sister and a brother, John Barron, who is the Sun-Times Media Group's publisher.
+He has a sister, Pat Callahan, a teacher at Lyons Township High School in the Chicago western suburbs, and a brother, John Barron, who was the Sun-Times Media Group's publisher.

 Barron started reading the works of Thomas Aquinas when he was a freshman at Fenwick High School, a private Dominican high school.
 He transferred to Benet Academy, a private Benedictine high school, where he graduated in 1977.

-Barron attended the University of Notre Dame in Notre Dame, Indiana, for a year before transferring to Mundelein Seminary in Mundelein, Illinois.
+Barron attended the University of Notre Dame in South Bend, Indiana, for a year before transferring to Mundelein Seminary in Mundelein, Illinois.
 One year later, he was accepted as a Basselin Scholar at the School of Theology of the Catholic University of America in Washington, D.C., where he earned a Bachelor of Philosophy degree in 1981 and a Master of Philosophy degree in 1982; his master's thesis was on the political philosophy of Karl Marx.
 Barron earned a Licentiate of Sacred Theology from Mundelein Seminary in 1986.